 He has been going to the streets actively feeding the hungry since 1996 & in 2019 opened the Soup Kitchen in Brent.

-It was on the streets in Birmingham, AL, in 2011 that Bro.
-John first met our founder, Karen, and it was then that God bonded a friendship.
+It was on the streets in Birmingham, AL, in 2011 where Bro.
+John and our founder, Karen first met as she began serving alongside Bro.
+John's team and it was then that God bonded a friendship.

 It was Bro.
 John who helped spark the vision for our program, The Food Basket. and he continuously gives guidance and encouragement not only for that program, but our ministry as a whole.

-He continues to teach us that "we get to serve" and to love others.
+He continuously teaches us that "we get to serve", not that we have to serve, and how to love others.

 Jasper, Alabama